uvaai/dpl/exams/practice_exam/exam.md

 # The exam

 > Please note that this practice exam is not entirely representative of the upcoming final exam.
 This practice exam consists of a series of sequential questions while the final exam will consist of three seperate individual parts.
 The difficulty of the questions and the topics at hand _are_ representative of the final exam.
-The three topics will be the 3 different ways you've seen to represent data and process it:
+The three individual parts will be questions about the three different ways you've seen to represent data and process it:
 >
 > - Classes and object instances
 > - Panda's Dataframes and Series